Employment and social inclusion

 - a base salary, which is subject to individual and/or general salary-raise campaigns each year.
 The merit-based salary-raise campaigns are intended to compensate employees’ individual performance according to the targets set during the annual individual review, including at least one HSE (Health, Safety, Environment) target; and

-- an individual variable compensation starting at a certain level of responsibility, which is intended to compensate individual performance (quantitative and qualitative attainment of previously set targets) and the employee’s contribution to collective performance evaluated among others according to HSE targets set for each business segment, which represent up to 10% of the variable portion.
-In 2018, 86.7% of the Group’s entities (Worldwide Human Resources Survey - WHRS scope) included HSE criteria in the variable compensation.
+- an individual variable compensation starting at a certain level of responsibility, which is intended to compensate individual performance (quantitative and qualitative attainment of previously set targets), managerial practices, if applicable, and the employee’s contribution to collective performance evaluated, in particular, according to HSE targets set for each business segment, which represents up to 10% of the variable portion.
+In 2019, 86.6% of the Group’s entities (World Human Resources Survey - WHRS - scope) included HSE criteria in the variable compensation.

-- financial parameters (the Group’s return on equity as an absolute value and compared to four peers(4)),
+- financial parameters (the Group’s return on equity as an absolute value and compared to four peers(5));

-- criteria assessed at the level of the entity to which the employees belong, relating to employee commitment to priority areas identified by the Total Foundation program, which is driven mainly by the Fondation d’entreprise Total in France,
+- criteria assessed at the level of the entity to which the employees belong, relating to employee commitment to priority areas identified by the Action! program, which is mainly driven by the corporate Foundation (Fondation d’entreprise) in France;

 - criteria relating to the performance of the entity in question (production, sales volumes, gross margins, operating costs, etc.).

-The Group also offers pension and employee benefit programs (health and death) meeting the needs of the subsidiaries and the Group’s standards.
-These programs, which supplement those that may be provided for by local regulations, allow each employee to:
+The Group provides pension and employee benefit programs (health and death) meeting the needs of the subsidiaries and the Group’s standards with the aim that each employee can: